Deadlock (video game): Development

-Since Deadlock was officially announced in August 2024, Valve has worked on adding anti-cheat detection.
+Since Deadlock was announced in August 2024, Valve has worked on adding anti-cheat detection.
 In February 2025, Valve published an update in which it lowered the number of lanes from four to three.
 Later in May 2025, Valve published an update in which the shop and items saw changes.

-On August 19, 2025, Valve released an update that significantly overhauled the visual style of the game, changed the main menu design to the "Hideout" - a hub where the player controls a character instead of using buttons and standard UI - and added 6 new heroes, one of which was available immediately, and 5 of which were released every two days (excluding weekends) based on the results of player voting.
-During the voting phase, players could cast a single vote for one of 5 characters, as vote points were earned after each played match.
-Shortly after the release of the update the game had more than doubled the number of concurrent players.
+In August, the game's visual style was overhauled and six characters were added one by one through an in-game vote.
+In January 2026, the Old Gods, New Blood update was released, once again with six characters added through voting, as well as adding two items and the Street Brawl mode.
+By then, the game had 100,000 concurrent players.
+As of May 2026, it is the most wishlisted game on Steam.